 You want an Ivy League, get a low-ranked college.

 You don’t always get what you ask for.
-However, as you’ll see in this chapter, it’s not difficult to make lemonade out of lemon, make a great career even out of a less-stellar college.
+However, as you’ll see in this post, it’s not difficult to make lemonade out of lemon, make a great career even out of a less-stellar college.

 Poor performance in an exam isn’t reflective of your future